Buckle up

 04 - PIZZA TIME

 I recorded the demo for this in early 2022.
 My son Nat was 18 at the time and was supposedly revising for his A Levels at home but as far as I could tell he mainly wore a bathrobe, ate pizza and watched the Sopranos.
 Whenever we’d nag him about revising he’d say “It’s going to be OK, trust me”.
-In fact he ended up doing better than we feared, and Pizza Time was partly about reminding myself to get off his case a little bit in his indolent months/years.
+In fact he ended up doing better than we feared, and Pizza Time was partly about reminding myself to get off his case a bit in his indolent months/years.
 After all, I had been exactly the same at his age.
-And after his age.

 05 - DANCING IN THE MIDDLE